-New 15-16 Applicants (and current CIM students applying for a new program):
+New Fall 2016 Applicants (and current CIM students applying for a new program):

 Students seeking need and merit financial assistance must complete the steps outlined below.
 Priority due date for 2016-2017 applicant aid request documents is February 15.

 - Free Application for Federal Student Aid (FAFSA)

 After the FAFSA has been processed, you will receive the results via the Student Aid Report (SAR).
 It is very important to promptly review the SAR, especially the comments section, for accuracy.

-All CIM applicants seeking need-based aid consideration must complete the CSS PROFILE online at https://profileonline.collegeboard.com with CIM school code 1124.
+All CIM applicants seeking need-based aid consideration must complete the NetPartner Application online at http://netpartner.cim.edu.
 This applies to all categories of students: undergraduate/graduate and any country of citizenship (U.S. citizens/Permanent Residents/International applicants).
-The PROFILE is not required for subsequent years of study in the same program.
+The NetPartner Application is not required for subsequent years of study in the same program.